Bespoke design opens up a whole world of exciting possibilities

 Permission to Build

-The planning application process for treehouses and some cabins is subject to National Planning Policy and, specific to each county, the Local Planning Policy.
-Other factors that can make or break an application are flood risk zones and conservation restrictions.
+The planning application process for treehouses and some lodges is subject to National Planning Policy and, specific to each county, the Local Planning Policy.
+Other factors that can impact on an application are flood risk zones and conservation restrictions.

-We can take care of planning for you by working with one of our planning consultancy affiliates, or liaise with your preferred planning consultant, although it's important we work together from the outset.
+We can take care of planning for you by working with one of our planning consultant partners, or liaise with your preferred planning consultant, although it's important we work together from the outset.

 We understand the common planning obstacles and objectives, as such, our designs endeavour to mitigate them as far as it is feasible.

 Once planning permission is granted and we receive your go-ahead to build, we ask for a deposit payment and schedule the build into the next available calendar time slot.